Khaledgarbaya/night-owl-vim-theme/README.md

 # night-owl-vim-theme
-Night owl theme ported to vim
+Based on the [Night Owl theme for Visual Studio Code](https://github.com/sdras/night-owl-vscode-theme) by [Sarah Drasner](https://sarahdrasnerdesign.com/).
+Adapted for vim